This easy salmon recipe is incredibly delicious and the sauce comes together with just 3 refrigerator-door ingredients!

 Easy Salmon Recipe Steps:

 This easy salmon recipe is my all-time favorite.
 I make it often as a weeknight meal and even use it to entertain guests.
 It bakes in the oven in just about 10 minutes, so plan on about 20 minutes total to make it.
-The time in the oven will depend on the thickness of your salmon.
+Thicker cuts may take longer; the time in the oven will depend on the thickness of your salmon.
+Ask the fish counter to cut larger pieces into individual pieces as individual (4-to-8-ounce) pieces will cook faster.
 Use 1 teaspoon of each sauce ingredient per piece of fish you have.
 If you love this recipe, please leave a star rating in the comments to help other readers in our community.

 Here are three options to cook this easy salmon recipe.
 Always pat fish dry with a paper towel before using it if it feels wet and let it come to room temperature (or close) before cooking.